 This scenic ranch, surrounded by more than 65,000 acres of National Forest, is the jewel in the necklace of The Fly Shop's Private Waters and welcomes a limited number of guests from mid-May through October.

-Anglers staying at Antelope Creek Ranch enjoy wonderful accommodations, and absolutely terrific trout fishing that begins right at the doorstep.
-The guest accommodations are within a stone’s throw of the serpentine, fish-filled private meadow stream and within walking distance of the ranch’s two trophy trout lakes.
-There are nearly two miles of the creek on the ranch accessible to anglers.
+Anglers staying at Antelope Creek Ranch enjoy wonderful accommodations, great food, and absolutely terrific trout fishing that begins right at the doorstep.
+The lodge and guest suites are within a stone's throw of the serpentine, fish-filled private meadow stream and within walking distance of the ranch's two trophy trout lakes.
+There are nearly two miles of the creek on the ranch and 9 more miles of roadless stream above the fenceline.

-Mike and Bertha Michalak, owners of The Fly Shop®, purchased the ranch in 2002 and, using a team of environmental experts, began one of the most ambitious private stream, meadow, wetland restoration and enhancement projects in this part of California.
+Mike and Bertha Michalak, owners of The Fly Shop, purchased the ranch in 2002 and, using of a team of environmental experts, began one of the most ambitious private stream, meadow, wetland restoration and enhancement projects in this part of California.

 The historic cattle ranch is an ideal vacation spot for both serious fishermen and their families or friends.
 At just over 5,000 feet elevation, Antelope Creek Ranch is an ideal mid-summer and fall angling retreat.
 The ranch enjoys cool, pleasant weather and great fly fishing conditions all season long.
 There are several golf courses less than an hour away, two adjacent National Forests with hundreds of miles of hiking trails, and several of the American west's largest waterfowl nesting and viewing areas only minutes away.